abhashpanwar/Modelling-In-Operations-Management/README.md

 # Objective:
 To forecast the sale of a store and optimize it wrt the market demand.
 Since store sales are influenced by many factors, including promotions, competition, school and state holidays, seasonality, and locality and many more.

 # Goal:
 - Explore the data (handle missing values etc).
 - Analysis per store type and correlational analysis of stores’ activity.
 - To define the actual relationship between variables and their associated demand patterns.
 - Perform Time Series Analysis (MA, ARIMA, SARIMAX),Machine Learning(Lasso Regression and Random Forest)and Deep learning(Feedforward Neural Network with backpropagation) models.

+# Dataset:
+We selected two datasets Walmart Store Sales and Rossmann Store Sales after studying both we decided to finalize the ROSSMANN as the Walmart dataset doesn’t contain many features and has a lot of missing values.